 As with many great documentaries, Dyana Winkler and Tina Brown’s United Skates uses the colorful subculture milieu of its ostensible subject, in this case African American roller-skating rinks, to explore deeper social ideas.
 The film—which recently concluded an Oscar qualifying theatrical run and will be premiering wide on HBO in February 2019—uses roller skates to explore hard truths about the intersection of race, community and capitalism in America.

 But before the film was serving as the subject of an expansive New York Times long read or earning a whopping 100% fresh rating on Rotten Tomatoes, it was one of six new projects being shepherded through the 2016 Film Independent Documentary Lab, with Brown as Winkler as two of the lab’s 10 2016 Fellows.
-(Are you interested in applying to be a part of the 2019 lab?
-The extended deadline for Film Independent Members to apply is December 17.)

 We recently caught up with Winkler about United Skates’ remarkable journey over the past two years, her experience with the Film Independent Documentary Lab and why you should always have a side project.
 Here’s the conversation: